FOUND SUBJECTS at the Moonspeaker

 I appreciate that Sullivan gives us a brief description of what he means by liberalism, because it doesn't have a single agreed on definition.
 "A moral giant like John Lewis advanced this country [the united states] not by intimidation, or re-ordering the language, or seeing the advancement of black people as some kind of reversal for white people.
 He engaged the liberal system with non-violence and persuasion, he emphasized the unifying force of love and forgiveness, he saw black people as having agency utterly independent of white people, and changed America with that fundamentally liberal perspective."
 I agree that a society that insists that balancing rights and needs in a diverse community is not a zero sum game, that favours non-violent problem solving, and holds that oppressed people still have agency is a society with a solid base.
 By that effective definition of liberalism, Sullivan and I are on the same page.
 I suspect that we both agree that free speech is important, and only properly constrained when it is being used to threaten or incite violence or cause physically dangerous conditions like stampedes (meaning the classic united states court example of not being allowed to shout "Fire!" in a crowded theatre).
 Sullivan also notes that wokeness in particular uses a rhetorical trap to push "liberals" or anyone at all who disagrees with a wokeness proponent onto the defensive.
 "Trap" is absolutely the right label.

 I do have a nervous quibble though, and that is his early invocation of ancient Socratic understanding.
 It can be hard to pick on old Socrates, because the story of his trial and death provides the paradigmatic martyrdom tale for western cultures.
 Certainly based on what we can reconstruct about his controversial life and death, he should never have been forced to kill himself as a matter of humane ethics and honouring the importance of having someone question groupthink.
+(For a careful consideration of the evidence of Socrates' politics and the context of his eventual trial, I.F.
+Stone's The Trial of Socrates is good to think with and includes good references so you can check the sources yourself.)
 Where I get nervous is that unfortunately if you read Socratic dialogues, and I am thinking here of Plato's, you certainly get a run down of the use of questioning to unpack unconscious assumptions and test them to see if they hold up under scrutiny.
 The trouble is, nothing ever does hold up under Socrates' scrutiny, and he never offers any positive answers or starting points himself, except perhaps in the Symposium.
-Irresponsibly used, Socratic style questioning looks like an easy way to blow up a person's naive belief in agreed on universals, even provisional ones, with no way to find something better.
-Much as many philosophers are sure this was not Socrates' intention, and that when and if a person uses his method this way they have either failed to understand it or are deliberately abusing it, unchecked it can lead us into the very intellectual morass that postmodernism and its bastard children wokeness and queer theory have landed in.
+Irresponsibly used, Socratic style questioning looks like an easy way to blow up a person's naive belief in agreed on universals, even provisional ones, while leaving them with no way to find something better.
+Much as many philosophers are sure this was not Socrates' intention, and that when and if a person uses his method this way they have either failed to understand it or are deliberately abusing it, unchecked it can lead us into the very intellectual morass that postmodernism and its children wokeness and queer theory have landed in.
 (Top)

 Aristotle Isn't Nearly Far Enough Away (2022-01-03)

 But the difficulty here is not Aristotle himself as such, he repeated the blithering nonsense considered common sense about women and their anatomy in his time.
 Some of it was actually on the right track, like the notion that women and men grow and develop on much the same original template, and that female and male genitalia develop in their separate directions from the same tissues earlier in fetal life.
-Those were excellent intuitions if not outright observations based on things like visual features like bilateral symmetry in human genitalia and that men have nipples just as women do, even though they never naturally breastfeed.
-Things started to go badly awry when Aristotle began declaiming the idea that this indicated that women were distorted men, men who had never developed properly, usually blamed on the man not providing good enough sperm, making it one of the few things perceived as negative about children mothers were not blamed for in the ancient greek highly patriarchal context.
+Those were excellent intuitions if not outright observations based on things like visual features such as bilateral symmetry in human genitalia and that men have nipples just as women do, even though they can not breastfeed.
+Things started to go badly awry when Aristotle began declaiming the idea that this indicated that women were distorted men, men who had never developed properly.
+This was usually blamed on the father not providing good enough sperm, making it one of the few things perceived as negative about children mothers were not blamed for in the ancient greek highly patriarchal context.

 The trouble is, the idea of woman as deformed or undeveloped man has continued to have a zombie sort of afterlife long after Aristotle and advances in biology and now genetics that he could never have dreamed of.
 We have only to read satirical magazine the onion, where this is yes, played totally for laughs in Deformed Freak Born Without Penis 13 march 2012.
 Now, let me clear, I do agree that this article is funny.
 It is funny in the bittersweet way that all humorous send ups of entrenched and ridiculous social prejudices are.
 It is the fact that the many, many stereotypes this piece in the onion can send up are still current, including a nod to those who might know about Aristotle's hollow argument that women are undeveloped or distorted men that makes it funny.
 But the fact that the piece is both funny and interpretable to us today is what indicates that we aren't anywhere near far enough from Aristotle.

 In this I am not even remotely getting into the live debate over whether women or men are physically stronger, one which in many ways is meaningless.
 As Colette Dowling wrote in her amazing and still in print book, The Frailty Myth: Redefining the Physical Potential of Women and Girls, most women and girls are actively turned away from developing their bodies and therefore their physical strength from almost the moment they figure out how to walk.
 The end result is that we have no idea how strong women and girls actually are relative to men, because they are held back by lack of physical training and have been indoctrinated to believe themselves weak.
-It is amazing how many women and girls have successfully defied this conditioning, and we have seen how women leap ahead in sports performance in leaps and bounds in the same sports that men are now only improving incrementally in, increments often achieved by doping.
-There is in fact a strong argument for eventually dividing sports not by sex but by weight and height, just as is done within sexes for many sports below collegiate and professional ages.
-In fact, that kind of division should probably be reintroduced in male-only sports leagues right now, in order to bring down the horrific numbers of concussions and general brain injury endemic to football and ice hockey.
+It is amazing how many women and girls have successfully defied this conditioning, and we have seen how women leap ahead in sports performance in great bounds in the same sports that men are now only improving incrementally in, increments often achieved by doping.
+Dividing sports divisions by height and weight should probably be reintroduced in male-only sports leagues right now, in order to bring down the horrific numbers of concussions and general brain injury endemic to football and ice hockey.
 (Top)

 Desperation Tactics (2021-12-27)